ArsathMohamed351/Data-Analysis-DashBoard/README.md

+# Sales Performance Data Analysis Dashboard
-# Data-Analysis-DashBoard
+# Project Objective
-A Power BI dashboard project for analyzing sales performance using sample Excel data.
-Includes KPIs, revenue trends, and visual insights by region, product, and salesperson.
+The objective of this project is to analyze sales data using Excel and Power BI by creating an interactive dashboard that tracks revenue trends, highlights top-performing products, regions, and salespersons, and provides key performance indicators (KPIs) for better business decision-making.